 Climate change serves as a risk multiplier increasing both the frequency and severity of natural disasters that may affect our worldwide business operations.
 As a technology company, HPE views addressing climate change not only as a risk and a moral imperative, but also as a business opportunity to innovate technologies to help our customers thrive in a carbon-constrained world.
-HPE was among the first technology companies to disclose climate risks and opportunities in alignment with the recommendations of the Task Force on Climate-related Financial Disclosures ("TCFD").
+HPE was among the first technology companies to disclose climate risks and opportunities in alignment with the recommendations of the TCFD.